wassname/attentive-neural-processes/readme.md

 ![](docs/anp.png)

-This repo also includes ANP code that is more flexible and stable than other pytorch ANP implementations available now (as of 2019-11-01).
+This repository also includes a pytorch implementation that is more flexible and stable than others available now (as of 2019-11-01).

 ## Usage